Blog

 However, PPAs aren’t without their risks.
 By committing to a long-term contract, a company takes a risk on future prices in the energy market.
 Generally, we find that there is good awareness of the common risks of PPAs.
 Buyers understand risks related to project development, volume, and operational performance.
 However, one risk that is typically not considered is the impact that future changes and requirements for environmental reporting might have on PPAs.
 For more details on PPAs, check out our article, Purchasing Renewable Energy: Energy Products Compared.

-What could change for Corporate PPA?
+What could change for Corporate PPAs?

 To tackle the global climate crisis, the European Union is undertaking major reform to energy and carbon legislation.
 Central to these changes will be the update of the Renewable Energy Directive II (RED II).
 The European Commission (EC) initially opened a consultation round on changes to RED II in October 2020.
 In July 2021, the EC outlined its proposals for revision of RED II as part of the proposed Fit-for-55 law package.